 Note: The CES Ultra does not make claims as to alleviation of pain.
-However this article shows how inflammation and symptoms of arthritis maybe reduce by vagus nerve stimulation.
-The CES Ultra targets the vagus nerve.
+However this article shows how inflammation and symptoms of arthritis may be reduced by Vagus nerve stimulation.
+The CES Ultra targets the Vagus nerve.

 Typically, doctors prescribe medications to combat inflammation.
-However, there’s growing evidence that another way to combat inflammation is by engaging the vagus nerve and improving “vagal tone.”
-This can be achieved through daily habits such as yoga and meditation — or in more extreme cases of inflammation, such as rheumatoid arthritis (RA) — by using an implanted device for vagus nerve stimulation (VNS).
+However, there is continual growing evidence showing that another way to combat inflammation is by engaging the Vagus nerve and improving vagal tone.
+This can be achieved through daily habits such as yoga and meditation — or in more extreme cases of inflammation, such as rheumatoid arthritis (RA) — by using an implanted device for Vagus nerve stimulation (VNS).

 Healthy Vagal Tone Is Part of a Feedback Loop Linked to Positive Emotions

 Healthy vagal tone is indicated by a slight increase of heart rate when you inhale, and a decrease of heart rate when you exhale.
 Deep diaphragmatic breathing—with a long, slow exhale—is key to stimulating the Vagus nerve and slowing heart rate and blood pressure, especially in times of performance anxiety.

 A higher vagal tone index is linked to physical and psychological well-being.
 Conversely, a low vagal tone index is associated with inflammation, depression, negative moods, loneliness, heart attacks, and stroke.

 Discover the benefits of Vagus nerve stimulation.
 They describe a costly and intrusive procedure involving an implant.
 Cranial Electrotherapy Stimulation (CES), specifically the CES Ultra device, can achieve the same result at fraction of the cost and in a noninvasive manner.